Marketers know by now that sonic branding is a must-have for any complete brand ecosystem.

 You might be surprised to learn that sonic branding doesn’t start with music.
 It begins with a deep understanding of a brand, its audience, and the cultural ecosystem it lives in.

-Executive Creative Director Danielle Venne knows this process well, and has created sonic assets for brands including Nissan and Roomba.
+Executive Creative Director Danielle Venne knows this process well, and has created sonic assets for brands including Nissan and iRobot.
 She gives readers a behind-the-scenes look at how brand sounds are created, how a sonic branding agency works with clients, and how a musical background contributes to great creative.